yugr/rust-slides/features/cons/cgu/README.md

-Rust uses the concept of codegen units (CGUs) to parallelize compilation of crates and significantly reduce build times (16-32 cgus is the default value).
-However, splitting the program into several independent compilation units prevents some interprocedural optimizations:
+Rust uses the concept of codegen units (CGUs) to parallelize compilation of crates and significantly reduce build times (16 cgus is the default value, but not as strictly enforced when not specified by user).
+However, splitting the program into several independent compilation units prevents some interprocedural optimizations.

 CGUs can be disabled (via `-C codegen-units=1`) e.g. Rustc itself is compiled with [single CGU](https://nnethercote.github.io/2024/03/06/how-to-speed-up-the-rust-compiler-in-march-2024.html).
-Does not seem to be the default case currently, `codegen_units` parameter in `bootstrap.toml` (configuration file for building Rust toolchain) defaults to 16 or 256 (the same for stdlib).
+See `src/ci/docker/host-x86_64/dist-x86_64-linux/Dockerfile` for all Rust release build flags.
 [Recommended fix](https://llvm.org/devmtg/2021-02-28/slides/Patrick-rust-llvm.pdf) is to use ThinLTO but this [does not always](https://github.com/rust-lang/rust/issues/47745) restore performance:
 > I think at this point the disparity between codegen-units + ThinLTO vs codegen-units=1 is,